mvac7/SDCC_WYZplayer_Lib/README.md

 ```

-5) Generate a assembly datas from binary file .mus with an extern aplication,
+#### 5) Generate a assembly datas from binary file .mus with an extern aplication,
 and paste it at the end of the source with which we are working.

 Repeat this process for all the songs that your program needs, adding the
 numbered label 'SONGnn'.

-##Warning:## The WYZ player is designed to have several songs, thinking about t
+**Warning:** The WYZ player is designed to have several songs, thinking about t
 he development of video games, but to work properly, they must be created with
 the same set of instruments.